PChwistek/Kibbutz/README.md

 ## Project Design

 This project will use Spring MVC as the main framework that glues the project together.
 Hopefully, I will be able to use Bulma on the front-end in order to simplify the CSS for the project.
-For the backend, I will use JPA for object-relational mapping and Hibernate as the persistence provider.
+For the backend, I will use JPA for object-relational mapping and Hibernate and MySQL as the persistence provider.
 Depending on how things work out, I may use React on the front-end to simplify aspects of my UI.

 ### Use Cases
 1. User posts survey